-In my daily stressful life in corporate world, I was looking for a way to de-stress myself to achieve this, I used to practice meditation at home but the result was not very encouraging.
+In my daily stressful life in the corporate world, I was looking for a way to de-stress myself.
+To achieve this, I used to practice meditation at home but the result was not very encouraging.
 It was feel good de-stressing effect but not more than that.

 So, I thought of practicing meditation under the guidance of an expert guru.
 I have heard of many impossible feats that our sadhus had achieved through yoga and meditation.
 I was always curious to learn different things including those I didn’t believe.
 For me, it was important to know the subject from the experts in that field, before even disbelieving those.
 But what I started as a mere curiosity to learn about meditation, changed me to learn more about Vedic Philosophy and eventually about modern feminism.
 I didn’t believe in both and both were two extreme forms of philosophies.